-For the successful, rapid growth of a shop, you need to know exactly which of these three levers will realize the largest additional margin (or profit).
-And what effort is required for the implementation.
+For successful, rapid growth of a shop, you need to know exactly which of these three levers will realize the greatest additional margin (or profit).
+And which effort is necessary for the implementation.

-An example: A shop with 1000 customers, 50 Euro turnover per order and no regular customers makes 50.000 Euro turnover.
+An example: A shop with 1000 customers, 50 Euro turnover per order and no regular customers makes 50,000 Euro turnover.
 The marketing costs are 14 percent, the costs for purchasing, handling and shipping are 43 percent.
-If this shop concentrates on acquiring new customers and increases this by 30 percent, then the margin and profit will also increase by 30 percent.
+If this shop focuses on acquiring new customers and increases this by 30 percent, then the margin and profit will also increase by 30 percent.

-But if the shop focuses on more sales per order (increase of 30 percent), the margin rises by 49 percent and profits by as much as 94 percent.
-If the shop finds ways to turn customers into regular customers (we reckon again with 30 percent), the margin increases by 57 percent and profits even by 120 percent.
+But if the shop focuses on more sales per order (increase of 30 percent), then the margin increases by 49 percent, the profit even by 94 percent.
+If the shop finds ways to turn customers into regular customers (we again calculate with 30 percent), then the margin increases by 57 percent, the profit even by 120 percent.

-You can easily run this analysis yourself by looking at your operational evaluation of the last 12 months and examining this data with a scenario analysis in Excel.
-More about the backgrounds and a finished computer can be found in my article Growth lever in eCommerce.
+You can easily drive this analysis yourself by looking at your operational analysis for the last 12 months and examining that data with a scenario analysis in Excel.
+For more on the background and a ready-made calculator, check out my post Growth Levers in eCommerce.
 Or here as a video on YouTube:

-Once the potential of the individual levers is known, the next step is to estimate the effort required for implementation.
-A good indicator is always, if no efforts have been made yet, to implement the maximum possible leverage.
-For example the acquisition of regular customers.
-Then the Pareto Principle.
-If, on the other hand, "everything" has already been tried to pull a lever, one should exchange ideas with other shop operators and look for further possibilities together.
-Or get an hour or two of help from an eCommerce marketing expert.
+Once the potential of the individual levers is known, the next step is to estimate the effort required to implement them.
+A good indicator is always when no efforts have been made to implement the greatest possible leverage.
+For example, the acquisition of regular customers.
+Then the Pareto principle applies.
+If, on the other hand, "everything" has already been tried to pull a lever, you should exchange ideas with other shop operators and look for further possibilities together.
+Or get an hour or two of help from an expert in eCommerce marketing.

-Most likely, you will find opportunities to pull a lever when talking to colleagues or experts.
+Most likely, you will find ways to pull a lever when talking to colleagues or experts.
 Then you should test them one after the other.
-When the possibilities are exhausted, look at the next lever.
-This whole process is repeated every quarter in order to always pull the currently "longest" lever.
+When the possibilities are exhausted, you look at the next lever.
+This whole process is repeated every quarter in order to always pull on the currently "longest" lever.

-I see time and again that only a few online entrepreneurs measure their success consistently.
-Which performance indicators should they monitor regularly?
+I see time and again that few online entrepreneurs consistently measure their success.
+Which success metrics should they monitor regularly?
 And what conclusions can be drawn from this?

-Personal success is defined by each individual.
+Every person defines personal success for themselves.
 Anyone who opens an online shop wants to make a profit in the long term.
-For example, when profits are to be distributed to employees, customers or the company.
-In the short and medium term, however, the margin can also be the most important key figure for success - if the shop is to grow faster, for example.
-Of course: with a higher margin you can invest more in growth in the next step.
+For example, if the profits are to be distributed to employees, customers or society.
+In the short and medium term, however, the margin can also be the most important key figure for success - for example, if the shop is to grow faster.
+Of course: with a higher margin, you can invest more in growth in the next step.

-This means that we already have three numbers that should be measured constantly: The margin before overheads, overheads and profit.
-The margin arises from sales, less
+That means we already have three numbers that should be measured all the time: Margin before overhead, overhead, and profit.
+The margin comes from the sales, minus the

 - Product costs

-These figures should also be measured continuously.
-The turnover itself consists of the three components mentioned above: The total number of customers, the turnover per order and the number of orders per customer.
+These figures should also be measured constantly.
+The turnover itself consists of the three components mentioned above: The total number of customers, sales per order, and the number of orders per customer.

 Measuring success needs a goal

-Those who measure these figures on a monthly basis and recognize their trends lay the foundation for their own success.
+If you measure these figures on a monthly basis and recognize their trends, you lay the foundation for your own success.
 In addition to these absolute key figures, you can also derive the following values as required:

 - The contribution margin per customer over the lifetime (lifetime value)

-- Relative indicators such as marketing costs per customer acquisition
+- Relative key figures such as marketing costs per customer acquisition

 - The relationship between marketing costs and lifetime value or